 Disney is a master of distraction to get you to accept their venomous concoctions of entertainment.
-They fill their wares with sparkles, eye candy, the lust of the flesh and the lust of the eye and the pride of life.
+They fill their wares with sparkles, eye candy, the lust of the flesh and the lust of the eyes and the pride of life.
 They put great effort into a wholesome veneer so parents will be suckered in.
 Many times they even sprinkle what looks like a wholesome message in their movies.
-And once the parents cave, then they’ve got access to the minds of thousands of children, where they can inject their satanic philosophy.
+And once the parents cave, then they’ve got access to the minds of thousands upon thousands of young children, where they can inject their satanic philosophy.
 And inject they do.

 So what do they inject?
 Like the serpent in the garden – all kinds of subtil, deadly thoughts and beliefs that go against God and turn the heart from the Lord to vanity, destruction, rebellion and the ways of death.

 I have not watched the Frozen movies and do not intend to.
 I have researched enough of the subject to draw a firm conclusion based upon the Word of God without delving into every detail.
 I’m sure there are many more things wrong with it than I will be able to cover here.
 But honestly, you don’t have to know that much about it to be able to form a final judgment.
 There is more than enough that appears on the surface.